 - Ask your guests for Google Reviews: Positive Google ratings and reviews lead to more bookings, but they also help with the prominence ranking factor.
 The more reviews, the better.
 You can ask for reviews in-person, or in an automated thank-you email.
 For the latter, just find your business in Google Maps, click on the menu, then Share or embed map, copy the link and paste in the email template.

 - Activate the message feature: Some travelers prefer to send a message over a phone call.
 Make it easy for them to do so.
 Similar to responding to reviews, back and forth messages helps improve customer interaction.

-- Share posts on your listing: Whether it’s a blog article, event, or special promotion, you can create a post with an image, text, and call to action button.
+- Share posts on your listing: You can create a post on Google for tour promotions or discounts, blog articles, or special events.
 Keep in mind that posts expire within seven days, so you’ve got to be timely with them.

 - Make your products bookable: You just need Reserve with Google and an online booking system.

 P.S. you’re in luck with Step 11.
-Reserve with Google is coming soon to Checkfront.
+Checkfront supports the Reserve with Google integration.